 NOW: Senate passes stopgap bill to avert shutdown

-The Senate has passed a stopgap funding measure within hours of its deadline to prevent a federal government shutdown.
+The Senate passes a stopgap funding measure to prevent a federal government shutdown on Saturday.

 The Senate passed the measure Saturday evening after the House abruptly reversed course and passed a bipartisan bill to extend government funding earlier in the day just hours ahead of the deadline.
 The House vote came after days of uncertainty over whether a shutdown could be averted.
 The bill now goes to President Joe Biden’s desk for approval.